 Distinguished Service to Students Award

 The Distinguished Service to Student Award is to recognize a staff member for displaying excellent service to MICA's student body.
 Nominations for this award are provided by students of the graduating class.
 The recipient is selected by the Senior Advisory Council and is recognized at Commencement.
-This award is presented to one recipient a year who has not been a recipient of this award in the past.
+This award is presented to two recipients a year.
+One from the Undergraduate Class and one from the Graduate Class who have not been a recipient of the award in the past.

 Lori L. Stuart Memorial Award

 Lori Stuart worked for MICA for 26 years before she retired in 1992.
 MICA was a different place then.
 Lori was known to all of us for her dedication, her style, and unbelievable reliability.
 She was the entire payroll and personnel office combined; there was no HR Department at MICA in those days.
 There were not any computers and everything Lori did, she did by hand and by herself.
 Although she was a very no-nonsense person, she had a great sense of humor and was unbelievably dedicated to her work.
 In the 26 years she was here, she never missed a payroll.
 She took one-week vacations in order to make certain she was here for the week payroll went out.
 She never spoke ill of anybody and was liked by everyone too.
 She was mostly business, except when you asked her to talk about her grandchildren when she would always pull out pictures and you would get that wonderful radiant smile.

 Lori was quite special and it is dedicated people like Lori who work quietly and diligently behind the scenes day in and day out that make MICA what it is today.
 The Lori L. Stuart Memorial Award is being given to three staff members who are in positions with limited visibility across campus who display extraordinary dedication and commitment to excellence.
 The award recipient may not have received this award in the past.